li3tuo4/rc-fpga-zcu/README.md

-RISC-V Rocket Chip on Xilinx ZYNQ Ultrascale+ ZCU102 FPGA
+RISC-V Rocket Chip on Xilinx ZYNQ Ultrascale+ ZCU102
 ===================================================

 ### About this repository
-This is a ZCU102 port of RISC-V on FPGA (zynq-fpga)[https://github.com/ucb-bar/fpga-zynq].
-ZCU102 can at least accommodate quad-RISC-V-core rocket-chip (more cores are not tried yet).
-Please refer to (online doc)[https://github.com/li3tuo4/rc-zcu102-tutorial] for how to use this repository.
+This is a ZCU102 port of RISC-V on FPGA [zynq-fpga](ttps://github.com/ucb-bar/fpga-zynq) ZCU102 can at least accommodate quad-RISC-V-core rocket-chip (more cores are not tried yet).
+Please refer to [online doc](https://github.com/li3tuo4/rc-zcu102-tutorial) for how to use this repository.

-The current flow is tested in the following environment:
+The current flow has been tested in the following environment:

 Software | Version
 ---|---